PhotonVision/photonvision/docs/source/docs/hardware/selecting-hardware.md

 ### Recommended Cameras

 For colored shape detection, any non-fisheye camera supported by PhotonVision will work.
-We recommend the Pi Camera V1 or a high fps USB camera.
+We recommend the Pi Camera V1 or a high fps USB camera for Raspberry Pi.
+PhotonVision only supports USB cameras for the Orange Pi.

 For driver camera, we recommend a USB camera with a fisheye lens, so your driver can see more of the field.

+For object detection, we recommend an Arducam USB OV9782 100fps color camera.

 For AprilTag detection, we recommend you use a global shutter camera that has ~100 degree diagonal FOV.
 This will allow you to see more AprilTags in frame, and will allow for more accurate pose estimation.
 You also want a camera that supports high FPS, as this will allow you to update your pose estimator at a higher frequency.